-- Receives one-on-one technical direction from the Supervisory Realty Specialist or designee.
+- Receives one-on-one technical direction from the Supervisory Probate Specialist or designee.

-- Possesses basic knowledge and skills or the ability to learn and apply the Code of Federal Regulations (CFRs) related to Real Estate transactions of Federally restricted lands.
+- Possesses basic knowledge and skills or the ability to learn and apply the Code of Federal Regulations (CFRs) related to the Probate of Federally restricted lands.

-- Opens new files, maintains records, responds to requests, and provides assistance.
+- Opens new probate files, maintains records, responds to requests for search of Last Will & Testaments from other agencies, and provides assistance.